Andrés D'Alessandro

 Andrés Nicolás D'Alessandro (born 15 April 1981) is an Argentine former professional footballer who played as an attacking midfielder.
-He has played top-flight football in Argentina, Germany, England, Spain, Brazil and Uruguay.

-He won an Olympic gold medal with Argentina in 2004 and also played at that year's Copa América.
+Known as El Cabezón ("Big Head") for how large his big head looks on his small frame rather than any ego connotations, he won an Olympic gold medal with Argentina in 2004 and also played at that year's Copa América.

 In 2020, he was awarded Brazilian citizenship.

+D'Alessandro is regarded as one of Internacional's most notable players, alongside figures such as Falcão, Valdomiro, and Fernandão.

 Club career

 Early career

 D'Alessandro was born in the La Paternal section of Buenos Aires, Argentina.
 He joined the labor force as a pizza delivery boy before becoming a professional footballer.
-Known as El Cabezón ("The Big Headed") for how large his big head looks on his small frame rather than any ego connotations, he emerged through the River Plate youth system that has produced much of Argentina's top talent over the years.
+He emerged through the River Plate youth system that has produced much of Argentina's top talent over the years.
 He followed the likes of Santiago Solari and Pablo Aimar through the ranks, together with Javier Saviola, with whom he shared the limelight in the 2001 Youth World Championship.

+His talent attracted attention from European clubs following his success and performances at the 2001 FIFA World Youth Championship.
+He subsequently spent time on trial at West Ham in 2001 but no deal was agreed, with the management considering Joe Cole too similar and fee too high.

-With the River Plate senior team, he won the 2001–02 and 2002–03 Primera División titles.
+With the River Plate senior team, he won the 2001–02 and 2002–03 Primera División; the 2002–03 season was one of his best, scoring 15 goals in 40 appearances.

+His 15 goals included several memorable performances, most notably River Plate's 5–2 victory over Rosario Central on 29 September 2002, when he scored twice and provided two assists.
+He also delivered an outstanding display on 8 June 2003, scoring once and grabbing two more assists in a 4–0 win against San Lorenzo.

+In the 2003 Libertadores, he scored 4 goals, including a free kick in the round of 16 1st leg against Corinthians to help his team win the match 2–1.